ThreeMammals/Ocelot/docs/features/servicediscovery.rst

         }
     }

-This configuration means that if you have a request come into Ocelot on /product/* then dynamic routing will kick in and ocelot will use the rate limiting set against the product service in the DynamicReRoutes section.
+This configuration means that if you have a request come into Ocelot on /product/* then dynamic routing will kick in and ocelot will use the rate limiting set against the product service in the DynamicRoutes section.

 Please take a look through all of the docs to understand these options.